 In December 2004, the FASB revised Statement of Financial Accounting Standards No. 123 ("SFAS No. 123 (R)"), requiring public companies to recognize the cost resulting from all share-based payment transactions in their financial statements.
-The standard requires us to estimate the number of instruments that will ultimately be issued, rather than accounting for forfeitures as they occur.
-Adoption of the revised statement is required for the Company's third quarter beginning July 1, 2005.
-We have commenced our analysis of the impact of SFAS No. 123 (R) and will adopt the provisions of SFAS No. 123 (R) by the July 1, 2005 deadline.
+The standard requires the Company to estimate the number of instruments that will ultimately be issued, rather than accounting for forfeitures as they occur.
+Adoption of the revised statement is required for the Company's first quarter beginning January 1, 2006.
 The Company has applied the fair value provisions of the original SFAS No. 123 for all options and restricted shares it has issued.
-The Company expects SFAS 123 (R) to have an impact on its financial statements, but has not determined the extent of the impact.
+Had the Company implemented the provisions of SFAS 123 (R) for the years ended December 31, 2005, 2004 and 2003, diluted earnings per share would have been \$0.65, \$0.68, and \$0.90, respectively.